Currently, we have six active cases in U.S. District Court (five in Washington, D.C. and one in the Eastern District of California).

 To bring you up to date more quickly, however, Magistrate Harvey made some egregious errors in his administration of the cases and, when we brought them to Judge Sullivan’s attention, he declined to take any action to correct them.
 So, we filed a Motion to Recuse both Judge Sullivan and Magistrate Harvey.
 Magistrate Harvey denied our Motion to Recuse, and continued in the cases.
-But, Judge Sullivan withdrew and the cases was reassigned to Judge Timothy J. Kelly.
+But, Judge Sullivan withdrew and the cases were reassigned to Judge Timothy J. Kelly.

 Judge Kelly then, on June 19, 2018, adopted Magistrate Harvey’s Report and Recommendation to dismiss both cases.
 We, subsequently, filed a Rule 59 Motion to Alter or Amend Judgment on July 16, 2018.

 To date, Judge Kelly has failed to rule on that motion.